Grant Kobes and another student from the VexU Robotics team work on a computer.

 9.

 Students entering the college are required to have a laptop.
 Use this guide to find a laptop that meets the college’s computer requirements.
+Chromebooks, Chrome OS, Apple M1 Laptops, or MacOS do not meet these requirements.

 ?’s

 Got questions about the first-year program?
-Contact the Engineering Fundamentals Division
+Contact the Engineering Fundamentals Division.

 We look forward to seeing you at orientation!